 What started as a side hustle has grown into a thriving business now generating 5 figures a month.
 But in true terms what feels more surreal or a measure of success for me is being able to reach so many people like me and help them break out of the ‘9-5’ race.

-Kelan Kline (from Rochester, New York, USA) started The Savvy Couple almost 6 years ago.
+Kelan Kline (from Rochester, New York, USA) started The Savvy Couple over 6 years ago.

 Hey!
 We are Kelan and Brittany Kline the founders and co-owners of the popular personal finance blog The Savvy Couple.